yoavram/Cupertino/draft.md

 - Marcus W. Feldman^[Corresponding author; Department of Biology, Stanford University, Stanford, CA 94305-5020, mfeldman@stanford.edu]
 year: 2017
 abstract: |
-    Production of variation is considered detrimental in well-adapted populations evolving under constant selection.
+    Generation of variation is considered detrimental in well-adapted populations evolving under constant selection.
 Therefore, the rate at which variation is generated through processes such as mutation, migration, and innovation, is cosidered to be reduced by natural selection.
 However, violations of this _reduction principle_ have been demonstrated before.
 Here we analyse a general model of evolution under constant selection where the rate of variation generation can depend on the individual fitness.
 We find a general and simple result: if individuals with below average fitness increase the rate of variation generation, then the population mean fitness increases.
 This principle applies to phenomena such as stress-induced mutagenesis, condition-dependent dispersal and outcrossing, and even to the famous proverb, _"Necessity is the mother of invention"_.
 chapters: True
 chaptersDepth: 1
 chapDelim: ""